PaprikaSteiger/ooaclld/cldf/docs/SgPl.md

 </table>

 #### 18: Ingush \[ingu1240\] (Nakh-Daghestanian; Georgia, Russia)
-Nichols ([Nichols 2011](Source#cldf:nichols2011ingush): 313f) describes a total of 23 Sg-Pl alternating pairs among the present, nominalized and converb verbal forms.
+Nichols ([2011](Source#cldf:nichols2011ingush): 313f) describes a total of 23 Sg-Pl alternating pairs among the present, nominalized and converb verbal forms.
 We only considered the forms in the present and ignored the other, non-verbal derivations, resulting in 21 pairs.
 Out of these 21 pairs, 18 display regular patterns, distributed over 8 distinct stem modifications, as illustrated in Table 5, which includes ablaut, changes in stem-final consonants, and sometimes both.
 Three pairs, given at the end of the table, are suppletive.

 Table 5.
 Ingush alternating verb stems for Present
 <style type="text/css">